 To me, magic is when an event unfolds in a way that is unexpectedly sublime.
-My most recent mural project on the side of a commercial building in downtown Napa, was, beginning to end, full of magic.
+My most recent mural project stretches sixty feet along the side of a commercial building in downtown Napa, was, beginning to end, full of magic.

 • Doubters – A handful of people approached me the first day and incredulously asked, “Are you going to paint this whole wall by yourself?!”
 Thank you for the set up.
 Their disbelief is the precursor to surprise and holds the door open for magic to walk through.